Planters Products, Inc., vs. Fertiphil Corporation

 Doctrines

-- Unjust Enrichment (Article 22, Civil Code) — The principle that every person who through an act of performance by another, or any other means, acquires or comes into possession of something at the expense of the latter without just or legal ground, shall return the same to him.
-The Court applied this principle to require PPI to refund the levies paid by Fertiphil under the unconstitutional LOI No. 1465.
+- Unjust Enrichment (Article 22, Civil Code) — Every person who comes into possession of something at the expense of another without just or legal ground must return it.
+Applied to order PPI to refund the levies.

 Key Excerpts